Akaito/loot-claims/README.md

 ## TODO
 - [ ] Currency.  :(
+- [ ] Bug: If a loot table adds an item that already exists, it increases its quantity.
+Reset Loot doesn't restore the quantity to what it originally was.
 - [ ] Use libWrapper.
 - [ ] Badge on claimants showing looted quantity.
 - [ ] Test distributing loot from a linked actor.